laredoza/SingleSignOnIdentityServer/README.md

 - Run Microsoft Sql Server Migration & Seeding in [SingleSignOnApi](https://github.com/laredoza/SingleSignOnApi)

 ## Docker
-Replace the < ip > with the actual database path. i.e) 172.17.0.3.
+Replace the < ip > in the connectionsting with the actual database path. i.e) 172.17.0.3.
 Localhost will not work in containers

 ### Postgres